tmckeage-il2000/SimpleWindowsCSharpService/README.md

 SimpleWindowsCSharpService
 ==========================

-A simple Windows service on C#
+A simple Windows service on C#.
+Works correct in Visual Studio 2012